-A 13-Day eco-friendly, private Kenya safari which gets you up close to the wild.
+A 13-day eco-friendly, private Kenya flying safari which gets you up close to the wild.
 Enjoy peace of mind that your tour is being handled by Kenya experts who care about the environment.
 Enjoy quick & thorough communication: avoid surprises in Kenya.

 See for yourself why this is our most popular safari among seasoned travelers…

 Pick up from Nairobi airport (or central Nairobi) and transfer to Nairobi Tented Camp for 2 nights.
 This offers a superb alternative to staying in a hotel in the busy city centre.
 The camp is located in the heart of Nairobi National Park and it is the first accommodation of any sort to be allowed in this unique safari destination.
 There isn’t anywhere else in the world like it: a wilderness escape where you can savour the feeling of being in the wilds of Africa in the heart of thick forest but right on the doorstep of the city of Nairobi.
 Includes morning and afternoon game drives, lunch, dinner and drinks.